TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 | mid        |         0.0684821  |           0.430029 |            0.625648 |      0.37472  |
 | sup        |        -0.0218033  |          -1.35438  |           -1.67982  |     -1.01867  |
 | top        |        -0.174883   |           0.321859 |            0.489504 |      0.21216  |

+* It demonstrates the mean statistics for each position in League of Legends and can be used for comparison among different positions.
+For example, bottom laners has the highest KDA, GPM, CSPM, and carry score in standardized units among all other positions.